sisoje/testable-view-swiftui/README.md

             .viewInspectorOnPreferenceChange { installedView in ... }
             .installView()
 ```
 All natively, no hacking, pure swift in few minutes of coding.
-MVVM needs to burn in flames!
+MVVM now can burn in flames!